lsst-sqre/nublado1/README.md

   need to adjust your processes to fit in some cases; for instance, auto-provisioning a PersistentVolume when presented with an unsatisfied PersistentVolumeClaim is a Google feature.

+### Getting started using Google Cloud
+You need to create a github application - this is under developer tools on the github settings page.
+Set this up with
+  * A url which is SOMENAME.com or such - you need to set a DNS entry up for this (or get Adam to do it for you) initially have it point to 127.0.0.1
+  * You will need the secrets etc from this creation later .

+One easy way to set this up is using Google cloud.
+* You can create/activate your cloud account at cloud.google.com.
+* Install the Google Cloud API/SDK https://cloud.google.com/sdk/.
+Unpack this to some location you are happy for it to live in.
+* Enable kube control  using: ` gcloud components install kubectl`
+* You need to connect this to your Google account using : `gcloud init` this will also allow you to create a new project e.g. myname-jupyterdemo.
+* You should enable the The Container Engine API in the Google Cloud console (search in the apis menu) as well as enabling billing for kubernetes(left menu).
+* Now start a cluster 2 nodes with 2 cpus ok to start: `gcloud container clusters create wom-jupyter-cluster --num-nodes=2 --machine-type=n1-standard-2 --zone=us-central1-a
+`
+* Now we can deploy the components mentioned below e.g.
+** kubectl create -f fileserver/kubernetes/jld-fileserver-deployment.yml
+** kubectl create -f fileserver/kubernetes/jld-fileserver-storageclass.yml
+** kubectl create -f fileserver/kubernetes/jld-fileserver-physpvc.yml
+** kubectl create -f fileserver/kubernetes/jld-fileserver-service.yml
+** cp fileserver/kubernetes/jld-fileserver-pv.template.yml  jld-fileserver-pv.yml
+   Edit the file replace the FIXME with a name like YOURNAME on the top of the file.
+   Get the IP address of the cluster using `kubectl cluster-info` and put it in the FIXME a the end of the file.
+   Then create the service with `kubectl create -f jld-fileserver-pv.yml` ** kubectl create -f fileserver/kubernetes/jld-fileserver-pvc.yml

+** kubectl create -f fs-keepalive/kubernetes/jld-keepalive-deployment.yml
+** kubectl create -f prepuller/kubernetes/prepuller-daemonset.yml
+** kubectl create -f jupyterhub/kubernetes/jld-hub-service.yml
+** kubectl create -f jupyterhub/kubernetes/jld-hub-physpvc.yml
+** cp jupyterhub/kubernetes/jld-hub-secrets.template.yml .
+   Edit the file to fill in the missing information .. including the secret from above - note base64 encode ...
+   kubectl create -f jld-hub-secrets.template.yml

+**  Set the env variable export K8S_CONTEXT=`kubectl config current-context` ** Deploy the hub using the script in the jupyterhub directory `cd jupyterhub ; redeploy`

 ### Component Structure